jakebullet70/HomeCentral/README.md

 What is it?
 Touch screen app for the your home.
 Reclaim old Android Tablets!
 (Android 4.X and above)

  Still working on it!
 Mar 2024
  Revising it.
-April 2025, lets hope i finnish it. :)
+April 2025, lets hope i finish it. :)
  *May 2025.
 Done, testing...*  :)

  Status.